 End of Product Life for Original Purchaser

-Bernhardt Design products are designed and engineered to last for many years.
+Bernhardt Hospitality products are designed and engineered to last for many years.
 Frequently, whether designed under the Design for the Environment program or a legacy product, the life span of the product is longer than customers require, resulting in the issue of disposal.

 Donating furniture to social agencies assisting the economically disadvantaged is an opportunity for disposal of products while making an appreciable difference in the quality of life for the recipient.
 Examples include the homeless transitioning to housing, families who have lost their possessions through fire or disasters, refugees from war-torn countries re-settling in the United States, and the elderly living on fixed incomes.
 Organizations such as Habitat and various shelter homes frequently need furniture.